- Who We Serve

 In the first of our new series of Superforecaster Profiles, Good Judgment interviews Dan Mayland, geopolitical forecaster extraordinaire and author of the recently published novel The Doctor of Aleppo as well as the Mark Sava series of spy thrillers.
 Dan provides insights on his research process for both novels and forecasts, discusses his views on the prospects for peace in the Middle East, and shares some news about his latest work-in-progress.

 Bryan Walsh, Axios

 The bottom line: We depend on experts who often have a vested interest in their predictions.
 Superforecasting offers an empirically grounded alternative at a moment when the future feels more uncertain than ever.

 Want insights from our professional Superforecasters on the questions that are most pressing for your organization?

-Good Judgment can create custom questions tailored to your specific needs.
-We also offer affordable subscriptions to topical packages such as Global Risks, Superforecasting the Fed, and the Future of Energy.
+Good Judgment can also create custom questions tailored to your specific needs.